WessexWater/chellow/readme.md

 First it finds the closest normal reads.
 Let's assume there are just two for simplicity.
 For each TPR, Chellow works out the (historical kWh / hh) = (kWh between the two reads) / (number of HHs between the two reads).
-Then Chellow finds the number of HHs between the begining of the month and the end of the month, and also the number of HHs that fall within the TPR, between the begining and and of the month.
+Then Chellow finds the number of HHs between the beginning of the month and the end of the month, and also the number of HHs that fall within the TPR, between the beginning and and of the month.
 The kWh for each half hour in the month for each TPR is (historical kWh / hh) * (month half-hours) / (month half-hours within TPR).